roblieblang/schedule_app/README.md

 ## Setup

-Clone the repositiory to your local machine.
+- Clone the repositiory to your local machine

 #### Backend

+1. Install nvm on your machine

 #### Frontend